 Cons of Buy Now Pay Later

-Interest Rates and Penalties: Not all buy now pay later loans are interest-free, and those that are sometimes come with late fees.
-Interest charges and other fees can quickly offset the benefit of a pay later service.
+Interest Rates and Penalties: Not all buy-now-pay-later loans are interest-free, and those that sometimes come with late fees.
+Interest charges and other fees can quickly offset the benefit of a pay-later service.

 Most Apps Don’t Report to Credit Bureaus: Because of this fact, using these apps responsibly won’t help you build your credit score over time.